 "Indeed, I am the servant of Allah.
 He has given me the Scripture and made me a prophet.
 And He has made me blessed wherever I am." — Surah Maryam (19:30-31)

-What Maryam Teaches Us
+What Maryam (AS) Teaches Us

-- Piety is the highest status — her honor came from devotion to Allah, not from lineage or beauty
+- Piety is the highest status — her honor came from

 .jpg)